enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 ![](attachments/maposm%201.png)
 >ℹ️  The map may not have the same shape as in the figure above; it depends on the default cartographic projection used in your QGIS.

-Let's explore some the most important components of the QGIS GUI: the map navigation tools (1), the map view (2), and the Layers pane (3).
+Let's explore some of the most important components of the QGIS GUI: the map navigation tools (1), the map view (2), and the Layers pane (3).

 The **Map navigation tools (1)** take up a small part of the QGIS toolbar, usually in the top left.
 They are used to navigate within the map view (2) in various ways.